thecodekitchen/flython/README.md

 You can synchronize the model schema for the front and back end in this way with any JSON file, allowing for versioned backups of prior configurations.
 However, breaking changes can occur if either the front or back end model files are edited independently.
 The whole point is to never do this.
 If you need a unique class in the front or back end logic, that's fine.
-Just don't extend them from the BaseModel class (in the back end) or the Model class (in the front end).
+Just don't extend them from the BaseModel class in either code base.

 Those class extensions operate as indicators that the front and back end need to synchronize those classes in a shared schema.
 **Any class that doesn't extend those base classes should be declared outside the models.py and models.dart files respectively.**